Max Douglas (rugby union): Yokohama Canon Eagles

 Douglas joined the Eagles on 20 September 2022.

 Scarlets

 On 28 May 2024, Douglas signed with the Scarlets.
 Douglas made his debut in the first round of the 2024–25 United Rugby Championship against Benetton.

 Douglas suffered a shoulder injury in March 2025, and returned to fitness for the opening match of the 2025–26 United Rugby Championship season.
+Douglas was named as man of the match on 29 November 2025, as the Scarlets beat Glasgow without conceding a point.
+Douglas was announced as leaving the Scarlets on 13 May 2026.